ES192-15 Engineering Design

 No further costs have been identified for this module.

-You do not need to pass all assessment components to pass the module.
+You must pass all assessment components to pass the module.

 Feedback on assessment